Gardenline Flexible Downspout Extender

 This post contains affiliate links.

-EDITOR’S NOTE: Aldi sold these again in April of 2024 for the same price of $6.99.
-The one we bought in 2023 is still going strong.
+EDITOR’S NOTE: This review is from 2023.
+Aldi sold these again in April of 2024 and March of 2026 for the same price of $6.99.
+See our update on how the one we purchased held up at the end of this post.

 Any home built in the last two hundred years — and many before even that — has gutters.
 These indispensable canals steer water off the roof, helping to prevent damage and keeping the house dry.
 Anyone who has ever lost a gutter or had one clogged up knows just how much of a problem you have when you don’t have gutters.